tcpalmer/nina-scheduler/concepts.md

 _Projects_ serve to group a set of _Targets_ and provide common preferences.
 Although many projects will have only a single target, it may be useful to group the targets for a mosaic under a single project.

 ### Targets
 A _target_ represents a single DSO object with RA/Dec coordinates, frame rotation, and ROI.
 Target coordinates can be manually entered or imported from the NINA catalog, the NINA Framing Assistant, a saved sequence target, or an attached planetarium program (e.g. Cartes du Ciel, Stellarium, etc).
+You can also import mosaic panels defined in the Framing Assistant.

 ### Exposure Plans
 Each target has one or more associated _Exposure Plans_ that describe the actual exposures to be taken.
 An individual exposure plan sets the exposure length and the number of exposures desired, as well as referencing an _Exposure Template_ (see below).
 Exposure plans also record the number of images for this plan that are deemed acceptable (which can be edited) plus the total number acquired (which can't be changed).
 An exposure plan will stay active until the number of accepted images is greater than or equal to the number desired.